-Pierre Huyghe, Collateral Event of the 57th International Art Exhibition - La Biennale de Venezia
+Pierre Huyghe, Collateral Event of the 57th International Art Exhibition - Venice Biennale

 The Espace Louis Vuitton Venezia is pleased to announce the opening of its new exhibition paying tribute to French artist Pierre Huyghe.
 As part of the 57th International Art Exhibition – La Biennale di Venezia, this presentation has been produced in the framework of the Fondation Louis Vuitton’s “Hors-les-murs” program.
 This program showcases previously unseen holdings of the Fondation’s collection at the Espaces Culturels Louis Vuitton in Tokyo, Munich, Beijing and Venice, thus realizing the Fondation’s aim to mount international projects and make them accessible to a broader public.